Fostering discovery through three institutes

 ENAC researchers work at the crossroads of the built and natural environments.
 They explore the many facets of our world – from underground microbial networks to complex urban mechanisms – with a clear focus on innovative, sustainability-oriented solutions.

 Our three institutes and over 70 laboratories are recognized internationally for their research excellence and their cross-disciplinary approach.
 Our teams also collaborate with the broader scientific community and various public and private partners within prestigious organizations.

-Located on three different EPFL sites (Lausanne, Fribourg and Sion), ENAC labs benefit from a state-of-the-art equipment.
+ENAC’s labs are located across three different EPFL campuses (Lausanne, Fribourg and Sion) and benefit from state-of-the-art equipment.
 They are designed to foster open and reproducible science, paving the way to new discoveries and encouraging knowledge sharing.

-The Environmental Engineering Institute pioneer adaptation to environmental changes as part of sustainable design, with an emphasis is on translational science based upon rigorous understanding our environment, seamless integration of data and models, humans as integral parts of environmental systems, and development of novel, leading-edge technologies.
+The Environmental Engineering Institute (IIE) pioneers adaptation to environmental changes as part of sustainable design.
+Its emphasis is on translational science based on a rigorous understanding of the environment, seamless integration of data and models, humans as integral components of environmental systems, and the development of novel, leading-edge technologies.